-Most people who moved to Alaska wanted to be away from the city noise, crowds, and complications.
+Most people who move to Alaska prefer to be away from the city noise, crowds, and complications.
 A simpler and less stressful life is what many of us want.
 But not everyone can handle The Last Frontier, especially if it comes with 6 months of freezing darkness or endless days without a setting sun.

 No doubt that living in Alaska is adventurous, but it could be stressful at times, (remember our friend THE BEAR).
 You have to prepare well to enter a new, different way of living.